 After someone has been exposed to HIV it can take up to three months for HIV to be detected in the person’s blood.
 This means that to be fully sure that someone does not have HIV after an exposure to HIV they have to be tested after the window period.

 Once a person has been diagnosed with HIV, their clinic or doctor will explain treatment options and refer them to an HIV specialist doctor or public hospital for HIV antiretroviral treatment to be prescribed.

-HIV antiretroviral treatment drugs (ART – short for AntiRetroviral Therapy) can only be prescribed by HIV specialist doctors who have undertaken special training, or by doctors who work as part of a specialised hospital unit.
+HIV antiretroviral treatment drugs can only be prescribed by HIV specialist doctors who have undertaken special training, or by doctors who work as part of a specialised hospital unit.
 These doctors are sometimes referred to as ‘s100 prescribers’.

 Providing support to people with HIV

 Aboriginal health workers have an important role in supporting people to deal with an HIV diagnosis, and referring people on to agencies that can provide professional counselling.
 Many people will have other health and social issues to deal with and an HIV diagnosis may seem like the last straw.
 Health workers can assist in making sure people understand that HIV is a serious but treatable medical condition, and dispel the myths about HIV that fuel stigma.